Holographic RG flows in six dimensional F(4) gauged supergravity: Critical points of the matter coupled gauged supergravity

-which has no solution for non-zero $g_2$. \\ It is useful to compute scalar mass spectrum at this critical point as this will give us some information about the stability of the critical point.
-Furthermore, since this critical point will involve in the RG flow solution in the next section, scalar masses are also useful in the holographic context.
+This critical point is supersymmetric as can be checked by using the supersymmetry transformations given in \eqref{delta_psi}, \eqref{delta_chi} and \eqref{delta_lambda}.
+In some details, the choice $b=\frac{1}{2}\ln \left[\frac{g_2+g_1}{g_2-g_1}\right]$ or $b=0$ automatically gives $\delta\lambda^I_A=0$.
+The condition from $\delta\chi_A=0$ determines the value of $a=\frac{1}{4}\ln\left[-\frac{3m\sqrt{g_2^2-g_1^2}}{g_1g_2}\right]$.
+Note also that the critical point is valid for $g_2<-g_1$ when $g_1>0$.
+For $g_1<0$, we need to take $g_2<g_1$. \\ It is useful to compute scalar mass spectrum at this critical point.
+This will give some useful information about the dimensions of the dual operators in the holographic context since this critical point will involve in an RG flow solution studied in the next section.
 It is convenient to label the 13 scalars according to their representations under the unbroken gauge symmetry $SO(3)_{\textrm{diag}}$.
 We find the following scalar masses:

 The first singlet in the table corresponds to the dilaton while the second one is the singlet parametrized by our coset representative \eqref{SO3_L}.
 There are precisely three massless scalars corresponding to three Goldstone bosons of the symmetry breaking $SO(3)_R\times SO(3)\rightarrow SO(3)_{\textrm{diag}}$.
-These should give rise to three massive vector fields whose masses we have not computed.
-It can be seen from the table that all scalar masses are above the BF bound, $-\frac{25}{4}$.
-Therefore, this critical point is stable. \\ As in the pure $F(4)$ gauged supergravity case, there is another critical point in which $a=-\frac{1}{4}\ln \frac{g_1}{m}$ and $b=0$.
+These should give rise to three massive vector fields whose masses we have not computed. \\ As in the pure $F(4)$ gauged supergravity case, there is another critical point in which $a=-\frac{1}{4}\ln \frac{g_1}{m}$ and $b=0$.
 But, this critical point is unstable whenever the scalars in the matter multiplets are turned on.
-The scalar mass spectrum is given as follow:
+The corresponding scalar mass spectrum is given as follow:

-The scalars are classified according their representations under $SO(3)_R\times SO(3)$.
-We can see that the $(\mathbf{3},\mathbf{3})$ scalars have mass squares which are below the BF bound. \\ There is another critical point which can be given, numerically.
+In this table, the scalars are classified according their representations under $SO(3)_R\times SO(3)$.
+It can be seen that the $(\mathbf{3},\mathbf{3})$ scalars have mass squares below the BF bound, $-\frac{25}{4}$.
+Therefore, this critical point is unstable. \\ There is another critical point which can be given, numerically.
 We simply give its position on the scalar manifold without going into the details here.
 At this critical point, we find

 and $b$ is given implicitly in term of $g_2$ by